Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 The type of information a graph class embeds is referred by a nested type: `vertex_property` and `edge_property`.

 [//]: # (----------------------------------------------------------------------)
-@page coalescence_binary_tree Coalescence Binary Trees
+@page coalescence_binary_tree Binary Trees
 @tableofcontents

 # Introduction

-Coalescence Binary Trees classes interface, provide a way to guarantee that each vertex \f$v\f$ has exactly
+Coalescence Binary Trees classes provide a way to guarantee that each vertex \f$v\f$ has exactly
   - 0 successor (the vertex is a leaf)
   - 2 successors (the vertex is an internal node)